 - Usually causes sedation, however it may paradoxically cause excitation in children. - May have additive sedation effect with alcohol or other CNS depressants. - May cause hypotension when given IV.

-25-50 mg IV/IM
+Adult: 25-50 mg IV/IM

-1mg/kg IV/IM (MAX 50 mg)
+Pediatric: 1 mg/kg IV/IM (MAX 50 mg)

 Diphenhydramine is Cat A for Allergic Reaction, Cat B for Altered Mental Status in both pediatric and adult patients.